jameshughes89/cs102/src/site/topic20.rst

     * Interpolation Search
         * We will discuss a specific kind of interpolation search called a *binary search*

+* Throughout this topic, the thing we're looking for will be referred to as the *needle* and the collection we're searching will be referred to as the *haystack*

 Linear Search
 =============